Khichdi is a classic Indian dish made of rice and lentils. A healthy recipe, the dish is consumed by babies as well as elderly people.

 Things to know about Khichdi Recipe

-The word “Khichdi” is derived from the Sanskrit word “khicha”, a dish of rice and legumes.
-The mention of the dish is made in many old scripts written by travelers like Ibn Battuta and Seleucus.
+“Khichdi” is derived from the Sanskrit word “khicha,” a dish of rice and legumes.
+The dish is mentioned in many old scripts written by travelers like Ibn Battuta and Seleucus.
 The dish was also popular during the Mughal rule.

 Since it is an easy dish to make, Khichdi became a staple food in North India.
-The dish is healthy to eat and is consumed by elderly people as well.
+The dish is healthy and consumed by elderly people as well.